Arvind Bhat: Personal life

 Married to Pallavi Sengupta, a former Bengal player who has played up to the National level for her state West Bengal.

 Pallavi is a Head HR of Paper Boat.
 They have a son named Paarth and daughter Anika.

 Arvind's parents are BP Saraswathi and B Prabhakar.
 His brother Avinash Bhat was a former National level player and sister Dr. Anupama Bhat also was involved in sports.
 She was a president guide.

 Both his siblings are settled in the US.

 Retirement life

-Since retirement Arvind has been chief coach at Level Up Badminton Academy in Bangalore.
-He is also the head coach for Bengaluru Raptors, Premier Badminton League team.
-He is Currently the co-founder and chief coach of Level Up Badminton Academy, Bangalore which he co-founded along with his childhood friend Prashanth.
-He is currently a co-owner for the Bengaluru Raptors team at the premier badminton league.
+Since retirement Arvind has been program head of the Simply Sport Badminton Academy in Bangalore.
+He was also the head coach for Bengaluru Raptors, Premier Badminton League team.
+He was also a co-owner for the Bengaluru Raptors team at the premier badminton league.
 He is national selector for junior India team and also one of the coaches for the Indian senior team.

 Education

 Schooling at St. Joseph's Indian high school until 10th Standard.

 PUC at MES College of science.

 Engineering at UVCE, Bangalore in Mechanical branch.